leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 - "Markdown does most of what HTML does."
 ---
 ## History
-Python was created in the early 1990s by Guido van Rossum at Stichting Mathematisch Centrum  (CWI, see https://www.cwi.nl/) in the Netherlands as a successor of a language called ABC.
+Python was created in the early 1990s by Guido van Rossum at Stichting Mathematisch Centrum  (CWI[CWI]) in the Netherlands as a successor of a language called ABC.
+Guido remains Python’s principal author, although it includes many contributions from others.
+Python was named for the BBC TV show Monty Python's Flying Circus.

 ## Python programs are plain text files.